 MCT Technology Adds Value to First Bank

-MCT well known as the industry leader in helping lenders move from best efforts to mandatory loan delivery, but groundbreaking technology is making an impact for lenders at every stage of growth.
+MCT is the industry leader in helping lenders move from best efforts to mandatory loan delivery, but groundbreaking technology is making an impact for lenders at every stage of growth.
 MCTlive!, Bid Auction Manager (BAM), and Rapid Commit have been especially helpful in saving time, generating better returns, and improving efficiency.

 - MCTlive! – A powerful platform available for day-to-day loan pipeline management, trade positions management, and loan sale best execution.
 MCTlive! automates repetitive tasks and frees your time for other high-value functions.